TheTexta/obsidian-main/Review/Covalent Bonds and VESPR - Unit 6 Review.md

 - An electron by itself does not disrupt the shape.
 - h-bonds require N, O or F
 - h-bonds are intermolecular not intramolecular.
+- to dissolve in water you need uneven bonding.